ParedesGab/PP5-heritage-housing-issues/README.md

 ## Dataset Content

-+ The dataset is sourced from Kaggle, and comprises 1,460 public records of houses sold in Ames, Iowa, constructed between 1872 and 2010.
++ The dataset is sourced from Kaggle, and comprises 1,460 public records of houses sold in Ames, Iowa.
++ The houses were constructed between 1872 and 2010.
 + The dataset features 24 attributes, each detailing a specific house characteristic.
-+ From these, 20 are numeric and 4 are categorical (objects).
++ From these, 20 are numeric (integers or floats) and 4 are categorical (objects).
 + For dataset details, please see the table below:

 |Variable|Meaning|Units|Data Type|